 Cannabis use has become much less stigmatized in the last decade, particularly in states where it is legal.
-However, even though marijuana is not considered highly addictive, some people find themselves smoking more than they want to.
+But even though marijuana isn’t thought to be very addictive, some people smoke more than they want to.
 I asked experts for advice on how to quit smoking weed on an everyday basis—how to cut back a little if we want to.

 While those statistics are eye-opening, you don’t have to have a substance abuse problem to decide you want to smoke less weed.
 However, if it’s clear that weed is causing problems in your life, kicking the habit should be a top priority.

 Decide Why You Want to Quit Smoking Weed Everyday.

 Understanding why you want to quit smoking or reduce your weed consumption on an everyday basis is the first step in the process because it can help provide focus and motivation.
 Bizzell suggests pondering the following questions: “Do you smoke marijuana or consume it in an edible form on a regular or daily basis?”
 Is it now a crutch for you?
 Does weed (marijuana) use need to help you get through the day, or is weed (marijuana) use affecting your job, friendships, or family relationships?”
 According to him, these are all questions to consider when determining whether a habit is harmful to you.

 Related Articles: AM I BEING GHOSTED?
 TOP 10 Telltale Signs to Watch Out For Early (+ Detailed Quiz)

 Perhaps your motivation is less dramatic: you want to save money, you don’t like the way your clothes smell when you smoke, or you have a job that tests for cannabis.
 Whatever your “why” is, make sure you have a firm grasp on it so you can recall it later, if and when it becomes difficult or inconvenient.
 Write it down and explain it to someone else so you can hear yourself say it.